On a numerical criterion for Fano fourfolds: Abstract

 \section{Abstract}

 In this paper, we prove a special case of Campana--Peternell's conjecture in dimension 4.
-Specifically, we show that a smooth projective fourfold $X$ with $c^2_1(X)\cdot c_2(X)\neq 0$ and strictly nef anti-canonical divisor $-K_X$ is a Fano fourfold.
+Specifically, we show that a projective smooth fourfold $X$ with $c^2_1(X)\cdot c_2(X)\neq 0$ and strictly nef anti-canonical divisor $-K_X$ is a Fano fourfold.
+To this aim, we completely solve the non-vanishing conjecture for strictly nef anti-canonical divisors in dimension 4.